genestack/user-docs/docs/user-guide/quick-start/admin-gui.md

 ![Create New Member](quick-start-images/add-new-member.png)

 ### Delete Groups
+!!! warning "To add, update, and delete groups "Manage groups" permission is required."

-* To delete a group, click on the group and select the option to delete.
+* To delete a group, navigate to three dots icon :material-dots-horizontal: and select the option to delete.
 Note that deleting groups is a permanent action.

 ![Delete Group](quick-start-images/delete-group.png)